Enhancing Adversarial Robustness through Multi-Objective Representation Learning: Methods

 \subsection{Multi-Objective Representation Learning}

 Training a robust model often results in a decrease in test accuracy.
-The goal of adversarial robustness is then to mitigate the trade-off between accuracy and robustness, thereby enhancing the model's performance on both natural and adversarial examples \citep{zhang2019theoretically, raghunathan2020understanding}.
+The goal of adversarial robustness is then to mitigate the trade-off between accuracy and robustness, thereby enhancing the model's performance on both natural and adversarial examples \cite{zhang2019theoretically,raghunathan2020understanding}.
 We approach this challenge as a multi-objective optimization problem.
 The first objective is to constrain the model to produce features that are as similar as possible for input images within the same class, and as dissimilar as possible from feature distributions of other classes, despite perturbations.
 The second objective is to enhance the model's accuracy.
 We denote the model encoder as $g$ (typically the model without its final layer) and the classifier as $h$ (typically the final layer).
-Let $\mathcal{B} = \big\{x_i \in \mathbb{R}^d \mid i \in \{1, ..., n\}\big\}$ be a batch of $n$ natural images with classes $\big\{y_i \in \{1, ..., c\} \mid i \in \{1, ..., n\}\big\} = \mathcal{Y}$, and $\mathcal{B}' = \big\{x_i' \in \mathcal{R}_p(x_i, \epsilon) \mid i \in \{1, ..., n\}\big\}$ its adversarial batch.
-The encoder then produces features\footnote{We use the matrix notation $(z_i)_{i=1}^n = Z \in \mathbb{R}^{n \times o}$, where $Z$ is the concatenation of the $n$ vectors $z_i$, each of dimension $o$.
-In the remainder of this paper, when we use the \enquote{$\bigoplus$} operation over these matrices, it refers to a concatenation operation.}:
+Let $\mathcal{B} = \big\{x_i \in \mathbb{R}^d \mid i \in \{1, ..., n\}\big\}$ be a batch of $n$ natural images with classes $\big\{y_i \in \{1, ..., c\} \mid i \in \{1, ..., n\}\big\} = \mathcal{Y}$, and $\mathcal{B}' = \big\{x_i' \in \mathcal{R}_p(x_i, \epsilon) \mid x_i \in \mathcal{B}\big\}$ its adversarial batch.
+The encoder then produces features\footnote{We use the matrix notation $(z_i)_{i=1}^n = Z \in \mathbb{R}^{n \times o}$, where $Z$ is the concatenation of the $n$ vectors $z_i$, each of dimension $o$. }: